ikosmidis/semnar/README.md

                              start = "29 May 2019 4pm",
                              end = "29 May 2019, 17:00")
 ```

+Here, I start by defining the event information using `event()`, the
+presenter information using `presenter()`, and then supply the resulting
+objects in an `add_presentation()` call along with other
+presentation-specific details. `add_presentation` also provides
+arguments for supplying the same event and presenter information (and
+much more; see `?add_presentation`), but using the `event()` and
+`presenter()` constructor is useful when there are many presentations in
+the same event, and/or many presentations by the same presenter.

 `IK_talks` is now a structured `data.frame` that also inherits from
 class `semnar`, including the supplied presentation details.